kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 from typing_extensions import Protocol
 ```

-Our azure-core library takes a dependency on `typing-extensions` so for most client libraries the dependency is already
-implicit.

 When importing a backported type into code, `typing-extensions` does a try/except on your behalf (either importing
 from `typing` if supported, or `typing-extensions` if the Python version is too old) so there is no need to do this
 check yourself.

-See the [typing-extensions](https://github.com/python/typing/tree/master/typing_extensions) docs to check what has been
+See the [typing-extensions](https://github.com/python/typing_extensions) docs to check what has been
 backported.

-## Install and run mypy on your client library code
+## Install and run type checkers on your client library code

+Our Python SDK repo runs two type checkers on the code - [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright).
+You may see different errors across type checkers.
+We aim for the Python SDK to have clean client libraries whether using mypy or pyright so that our customers are able to choose either type checker and have a good typing experience.

-Our Python SDK repo has the version of mypy that we run in CI pinned to a specific version (
-currently [0.931](https://pypi.org/project/mypy/0.931/)).
-This is to avoid surprise typing errors raised when a new
+The versions of mypy and pyright that we run in CI are pinned to specific versions in order to avoid surprise typing errors raised when a new
-version of `mypy` ships.
-All client libraries in the Python SDK repo are automatically opted in to running mypy.
+version of the type checker ships.
+All client libraries in the Python SDK repo are automatically opted in to running type checking.
+If you need to temporarily opt-out of type checking for your client library, see [How to opt out of type checking](#how-to-opt-out-of-type-checking).

 The easiest way to install and run mypy locally is
 with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
-This reproduces the exact mypy
+This reproduces the exact type checking
 environment run in CI and brings in the third party stub packages necessary.

 `pip install tox tox-monorepo`

+### Run both mypy and pyright

+To run both mypy and pyright on your code, run the type-check tox env at the package level:

+`.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>tox -e type-check -c ../../../eng/tox/tox.ini`

+This will install both mypy and pyright and recreate the exact environment in CI.
+See specific instructions for running only one type checker at at time in the next sections.

+### Run mypy

+mypy is currently pinned to version [0.931](https://pypi.org/project/mypy/0.931/)).

 To run mypy on your library, run tox mypy env at the package level:

 `.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>tox -e mypy -c ../../../eng/tox/tox.ini`

-If you don't want to use `tox` you can also install and run `mypy` on its own:
+If you don't want to use `tox` you can also install and run mypy on its own:

 `pip install mypy==0.931`

 `.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>mypy azure`

-Note that you may see different errors if running a different version of `mypy` than the one in CI.
+Note that you may see different errors if running a different version of mypy than the one in CI.

 If specific configuration of mypy is needed for your library, use a `mypy.ini` file at the package level: